datacommonsorg/docsite/api/python/stat_series.md

 ## Error Returns

-If there is no value associated with the requested property, an empty list is returned:
+If there is no series associated with the requested property, an empty list is returned:

 ```python
 >>> datacommons.get_stat_series("geoId/1001", "Count_Person_Male")